 There are many aspects of resource allocation to consider when developing a food safety management system (FSMS) for a business and there are efficiencies to be gained in almost every area of an FSMS.
 Technology and software can provide your team with the tools to monitor production targets and deviations in real-time and more efficiently than visual inspection.

 Product inspection is a critical and indispensable part of responsible food production.
 If it isn’t already, it truly needs to be embedded in HACCP and prerequisite program(s) for food producers.
 Food contamination with foreign matter and/or impurities can have serious implications to food producers as they are the entities directly responsible for any issues posing health and safety risks to consumers.
-Additionally, there are always increasing quality and safety demands from regulatory bodies, direct customers, as well as consumers to provide food of impeccable integrity.
-To have these safeguards built in will only strengthen a company’s overall business platform.
+But, what are food makers doing to create and enable a robust food safety program?
+Oftentimes, they seek new technology and/or inspection equipment to support their written food safety and quality programs, such as X-Ray Inspection Systems.

 The strength of the magnet may not be the most important factor to consider.
 First and foremost, you need to think about the details of your manufacturing application and the environment in which the magnet will function, then you can determine which magnet is best for your separation process.
 It is advisable to consult with a magnetic separator supplier who has expertise and historical knowledge of which systems work and which do not.